SanekxArcs/keyboard-layout-converter/README.md

 4. The text will be automatically converted between English and Ukrainian layouts

 The extension automatically detects whether the selected text is in English or Ukrainian layout and converts it to the other layout.

+When hovering over any text input field, a small indicator will appear near your cursor showing "EN" or "UA" to indicate the current keyboard layout detected in the field.

 ## Files Included